joleitner/cardano-car-documents/README.md

 For this purpose, a free account is required
 ([To the registration](https://app.pinata.cloud/register)). <br>
 After the registration process, you can create a new API key via your account.
+When asked for the rights, the key can be equipped with admin rights for this purpose.
-The created Pinata Api Key and the corresponding Secret Key are created as environment variables for the webapp.
+The created `Pinata Api Key` and the corresponding `Secret Key` are created as environment variables for the webapp.
 An example file has already been created under `app/.env_example`.
-The variables can be entered into it, and the ending `_example` can be removed.
+The variables need to be entered into the file and the ending `_example` needs to be removed.
 ```bash
 # PINATA API KEYS
 PINATA_API_KEY="<YOUR_PINATA_API_KEY>"